reviewboard/reviewboard/docs/manual/extending/extensions/testing.rst

 submodules added to :django:setting:`INSTALLED_APPS`, allowing their models, admin state, etc. to be registered.

-If you have custom settings you need to define for your extension, or custom entries for :django:setting:`INSTALLED_APPS`, you can create a test settings file.
+If you need a full custom environment, you can create a test settings file.

 This can be named anything, but we recommend calling this :file:`test_settings.py` and placing it somewhere in your source tree outside